Head-to-head: which e-bike should you buy?

 Climb every mountain

-Mountain and trail bikes, meanwhile, have come a very long way in recent years.
-Today, you get both and a heap of other innovations too.
+Mountain and trail bikes have come a very long way in recent years, with heaps of new innovations.
 Take the Merida E-OneTwenty that we tried for this feature, which comes with a Deore XT mechanical set-up and is also armed with the new Shimano Steps E7000 motor and groupset.
 It’s a more potent version of road-going equivalent, the Shimano Steps E6100 mentioned earlier.

 Honestly, these bikes are awesome.
 Even though TechRadar rode through a mountain range with a bunch of people who were either professional guides or bona fide bike journalists, the Merida took us to places we probably wouldn’t even normally walk to.
 Again, these bikes cost big money – with different model options ranging both sides of £5,000 (about $6,500, AU$9,000) as a guide – but they are the ultimate go-anywhere option.
 You can control everything from the handlebar setup, including gears, battery power modes and even raise and lower your saddle depending on the incline or decline.